vectornguyen76/flask-rest-api-template/README.md

 # Flask API REST Template
 Rest API template developed in Python with the Flask framework.
 The template covers user management, jwt tokens for authentication, and assign permissions for each user with Flask Principal.
-In the local environment, it uses docker to create an environment made up of several services such as api (flask), database (postgresql), swagger (swagger-ui), reverse-proxy (nginx), cron to perform database backups automatically.
+In the local environment, it uses docker to create an environment made up of several services such as api (flask), database (postgresql), reverse-proxy (nginx).
 ## Index
 - [Technology](#technology)
 - [Requirements](#requirements)